milos-pujic/cypress-cucumber-e2e-tests/docs/minikube-setup.md

         choco install docker-cli -y

-7. Install Docker Buildx by running the following command:

-        choco install docker-buildx -y

-8. Verify the installation by running the following command:
+7. Verify the installation by running the following command:

         docker version